JDR Cable Systems Advances in £130 Million Subsea Cable Factory Construction

 JDR Systems, supported by the UK government, has marked significant progress in the development of its new £130 million subsea cable factory in Cambois, near Blyth, Northumberland, England.
 With over 150 building pad foundations completed and a substantial portion of the steel frame for the main hall in place, the facility is set to become a key player in the production of high-voltage subsea cables.

 The construction milestones include the completion of piling for the foundations of the Vertical Lay-up Machine and Continuous Catenary Vulcanisation (CCV) Towers.
-Once operational, the CCV line will position the site as the sole facility in the UK capable of end-to-end manufacturing of high-voltage subsea cables, essential for offshore wind farms and subsea energy in the global market.
+Once operational, the CCV line will position the site as the sole facility in the UK capable of end-to-end manufacturing of high-voltage subsea cables, essential for wind farms and subsea energy in the global market.

 The towers, supported by 250 piles drilled to a depth of 24 meters, aim to provide crucial support for advanced machinery.
 The facility's primary focus will be the production of high and extra-high voltage cables at 132kV and above, facilitating the operation of larger offshore turbines and enhancing the connection of power back to shore.